felagos/logout-all/README.md

-# Logout All - Multi-Device Session Management
+# Logout All - Netflix-Style Multi-Device Session Management

-A full-stack application that provides secure authentication with multi-device session management and real-time logout notifications.
+A full-stack application providing secure authentication with multi-device session management using passive session validation.
+No real-time notifications—devices discover logout-all on their next action attempt.

 ## 🚀 Quick Start